demelin/detecting_wsd_biases_for_nmt/README.md

 ## Adversarial sample generation

-`adversarial_sample_generation/generate_adversarial_samples.py`:
+`adversarial_sample_generation/generate_adversarial_samples.py`
-Used to generate adversarial samples by applying the proposed perturbations to seed sentences and running various filtering heuristics to ensure sample quality.
-See Section 3.1 for details.
+Generates adversarial samples by applying the proposed perturbations to seed sentences and running various filtering heuristics to ensure sample quality.

-`adversarial_sample_generation/score_seeds_with_bert.py`:
+:blue_book: See **Section 3.1** for details.

+`adversarial_sample_generation/score_seeds_with_bert.py`
-Used to identify and remove seed sentences containing ambiguous homograph mentions.
-See Section 3.1, Seed sentence selection, for details.
+Identifies and removes seed sentences containing ambiguous homograph mentions.

-`adversarial_sample_generation/score_samples_with_lm.py`:
+:blue_book: See **Section 3.1, Seed sentence selection** for details.

+`adversarial_sample_generation/score_samples_with_lm.py`
-Used to estimate sentence perplexity increases in adversarial samples relative to their underlying seed sentences.
-See Section 3.1, Post-generation filtering, for details.
+Estimates sentence perplexity increases in adversarial samples relative to their respective seed sentences.
+:blue_book: See **Section 3.1, Post-generation filtering** for details.

 ## Evaluation

-`evaluation/evaluate_attack_success.py`:
-Used to check whether unperturbed sentences are translated correctly (see Section 2.2 for details) and whether adversarial attacks are successful (see Section 3.2 for details)

-`evaluation/check_challenge_overlap.py`:
-Used to compute the overlap between WSD error prediction challenge sets.
-See Section 2.2, Challenge set evaluation, for details.

-`evaluation/check_sample_transferability.py`:
-Used to compute the Jaccard similarity index between several sets of successful adversarial samples.
-See Section 4 for details.

-`evaluation/create_human_annotation_forms.py`:
-Used to generate forms used in the human evaluation of sample ambiguity and naturalness.
-See Section 3.3 for details.

-`evaluation/evaluate_human_annotation.py`:
-Used to evaluate the judgments collected from human annotators and to compute inter-annotator agreement scores.
-See Section 3.3 for details.

-`evaluation/evaluate_perturbation_efficacy.py`:
-Used to estimate the correlations between successes of adversarial attacks and the perturbation types used to generate them.
-See Section 3.2 for details.

-`evaluation/check_grammaticality_preservation.py`:
-Used to automatically detect grammar errors in seed sentences and adversarial samples for measuring grammaticality degradation after adversarial perturbation.
-See Section 3.3 for details.

-`evaluation/generate_adversarial_challenge_set.py`:
-Used to create the adversarial challenge set.
-See section 3.2, Challenge set evaluation, for details.

-`evaluation/generate_wsd_challenge_set.py`:
-Used to create the WSD error prediction challenge set based on sentence-level disambiguation bias scores.
-See Section 2.2, Challenge set evaluation, for details.

-`evaluation/generate_wsd_challenge_set_from_homographs.py`:
-Used to create the WSD error prediction challenge set based on homograph sense cluster frequency.
-See Section 2.2, Challenge set evaluation, for details.

-`evaluation/test_attractor_correlations.py`:
-Used to calculate correlation scores based on attractor-specific disambiguation bias values.
-See Section 3.2 for details.

-`evaluation/test_homograph_correlations.py`:
-Used to calculate correlation scores based on sentence-level disambiguation bias values.
-See Section 2.2 for details.

-`evaluation/test_homograph_correlations.py`:
-Used to calculate correlation scores based on homograph sense cluster frequency.
-See Section 2.2 for details.

-`evaluation/write_adversarial_tables_to_text.py`:
-Used to write adversarial samples to a plain text file to be translated by baseline NMT models.
+`evaluation/evaluate_attack_success.py`
+Checks whether unperturbed sentences are translated correctly (see Section 2.2 for details) and whether adversarial attacks are successful.
+:blue_book: See **Sections 2.2 and 3.2** for details.

+`evaluation/check_challenge_overlap.py`
+Computes the overlap between WSD error prediction challenge sets.
+:blue_book: See **Section 2.2, Challenge set evaluation** for details.

+`evaluation/check_sample_transferability.py`
+Computes the Jaccard similarity index between several sets of successful adversarial samples.
+:blue_book: See **Section 4** for details.

+`evaluation/create_human_annotation_forms.py`
+Generates forms used in the human evaluation of sample ambiguity and naturalness.
+:blue_book: See **Section 3.3** for details.

+`evaluation/evaluate_human_annotation.py`
+Evaluates the judgments collected from human annotators and computes inter-annotator agreement scores.
+:blue_book: See **Section 3.3** for details.

+`evaluation/evaluate_perturbation_efficacy.py`
+Estimate the correlations between successes of adversarial attacks and the perturbation types used to generate them.
+See **Section 3.2** for details.

+`evaluation/check_grammaticality_preservation.py`
+Detects grammar errors in seed sentences and adversarial samples for measuring grammaticality degradation after adversarial perturbation.
+:blue_book: See **Section 3.3** for details.

+`evaluation/generate_adversarial_challenge_set.py`
+Creates the adversarial challenge set.
+:blue_book: See **Section 3.2, Challenge set evaluation** for details.

+`evaluation/generate_wsd_challenge_set.py`
+Creates the WSD error prediction challenge set based on sentence-level disambiguation bias scores.
+:blue_book: See **Section 2.2, Challenge set evaluation** for details.

+`evaluation/generate_wsd_challenge_set_from_homographs.py`
+Create the WSD error prediction challenge set based on homograph sense cluster frequency.
+:blue_book: See **Section 2.2, Challenge set evaluation** for details.

+`evaluation/test_attractor_correlations.py`
+Calculates correlation scores based on attractor-specific disambiguation bias values.
+:blue_book: See **Section 3.2** for details.

+`evaluation/test_seed_sentence_correlations.py`
+Calculates correlation scores based on sentence-level disambiguation bias values.
+:blue_book: See **Section 2.2** for details.

+`evaluation/test_homograph_correlations.py`
+Calculates correlation scores based on homograph sense cluster frequency.
+:blue_book: See **Section 2.2** for details.

+`evaluation/write_adversarial_tables_to_text.py`
+Writes adversarial samples to a plain text file to be used as input to baseline NMT models.

 ## Resources
-`./ende_homograph_sense_clusters.json`:
+`./ende_homograph_sense_clusters.json`
-Contains the manually refined homograph sense clusters used in all experiments.
-See Section 2.1, Resource collection, for details.
+Contains the manually refined homograph sense cluster lexicon used in all experiments.
+:blue_book: See **Section 2.1, Resource collection** for details.

-## Citation
+## Citation (provisory)

 ```
 @inproceedings{emelin2020detecting,